CD Calculator – Certificate of Deposit Calculator

 What is a Certificate of Deposit (CD)?

-A Certificate of Deposit (CD) is a savings product offered by banks and credit unions where you deposit money for a fixed term at a guaranteed interest rate.
-CDs typically offer higher rates than regular savings accounts in exchange for locking up your money for the agreed period.
-Terms commonly range from 3 months to 5 years.
+A Certificate of Deposit is a time-deposit savings product offered by banks and credit unions where you deposit money for a fixed term (typically 3 months to 5 years) at a guaranteed interest rate.
+CDs offer higher rates than regular savings accounts in exchange for locking up your money until maturity.
+They are insured by the FDIC up to $250,000 per depositor per institution, making them among the safest investments available.
+The trade-off is reduced liquidity -- withdrawing early triggers a penalty that can significantly reduce or even eliminate your interest earnings.

-What is the difference between a CD and a savings account?
+What is the difference between APY and APR on a CD?

 What are early withdrawal penalties for CDs?